 She was employed by the New York Botanical Garden from about 1911 to 1932.
 Her illustrations are housed at the National Geographic Magazine and in the Contributions from the U.S. National Herbarium.
 These drawings of various opuntiads are from The Cactaceae, v1.
 Full-size drawings are available at Plant Illustrations.

 The first iteration of Opuntia Web was built in 2005.
 Our scientists identified Opuntia species in the field.
 We visited the western states to study cacti in habitat.
 We also visited Florida, the southern Atlantic states, and the Midwest to observe cacti in those regions (e.g., O.macrarthra).
 We made a visit to Pennsylvania to verify the presence of O.humifusa.
-In addition to extensive field studies, we consulted herbarium specimens, old black and white photographs, compendia, the current literature, original citations and descriptions.
+In addition to extensive field studies, we consulted herbarium specimens, old black and white photographs, compendia, the current literature, and original citations and descriptions.

 Our understanding of Opuntia continues to evolve, and there are many names available for some species.
 A single citation is used herein to provide an Opuntia species name.
 The precise citation chosen provides the earliest identifying name for the taxon as we treat it and a place for the reader to start if more information is desired.
 Tropicos is a good place to expand the search for alternate treatments.